tendermint/tendermint/docs/architecture/adr-006-trust-metric.md

 `H[i] = ` ![formula1](img/formula1.png "Weighted Sum Formula")

 The weights can be chosen either optimistically or pessimistically.
+An optimistic weight creates larger weights for newer history data values, while the the pessimistic weight creates larger weights for time intervals with lower scores.
+The default weights used during the calculation of the history value are optimistic and calculated as *Wk* = 0.8^*k*, for time interval *k*.
 With the history value available, we can now finish calculating the integral value:

 ```math
 (2) Integral Value = b * H[i]